awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_prereqs.md

 # Prerequisites and permissions for managing backup policies<a name="orgs_manage_policies_backup_prereqs"></a>

-This page describes the prerequisites and required permissions to manage tag policies in AWS Organizations\.
+This page describes the prerequisites and required permissions to manage backup policies in AWS Organizations\.

 **Topics**
 + [Prerequisites for managing backup policies](#backup-policies-prereqs-overview)